Intelligence Inertia: Physical Isomorphism and Applications: Engineering Realization: Mapping Intelligence Dynamics to Neural Tensors

 In the engineering realization of intelligence dynamics, the learning rate $\eta$ is formally identified as the projection of the system's \textbf{Characteristic Cycle ($l$)}—the internal logical clock—onto the training epoch timeline.
 As established in our micro-physical model (Section~\ref{sec:micro_physical_model}), $l$ defines the logical window required to maintain causal consistency during structural evolution.
 Consequently, $\eta$ represents the characteristic scale at which the agent samples, filters, and integrates environmental information into its rule-set \cite{kingma2014adam}.

-Physically, this integration process is governed by the system's capacity for \textbf{entropy expulsion}.
+Physically, this integration process is governed by the system's capacity for \textbf{entropy expulsion} (manifesting empirically in neural networks as the reduction of gradient variance and the smoothing of residual errors).
 Unlike traditional Information Bottleneck theories that focus solely on the reduction of internal representation entropy \cite{shwartz2017opening}, our framework addresses the \textbf{dissipation} of that entropy into the environment.
 The erasure of information (learning) requires internal entropy reduction to be dissipated as heat through the diathermal boundaries of the logical container.
 In a neural network, this ``informational heat'' manifests as the stochastic noise and residual error generated during rule-reconfiguration.

 The constraint arises from the \textbf{geometric occlusion of the cooling channels}: as the \textbf{Rule Density ($\rho$)} increases, the proportion of ``adiabatic'' surface area—dedicated to internal rule-maintenance—grows, causing the effective heat-exchange cross-section for entropy expulsion to shrink according to $\sqrt{1-v^2}$.
 Just as the particles in Section~\ref{sec:micro_physical_model} require a higher external intensity to find a rare diathermal exit, a high-velocity (dense) neural network faces a \textbf{``clogging effect''} where the channels for informational noise are nearly sealed.
 If the learning rate $\eta$—the rate at which new structural changes are forced—exceeds this shrinking expulsion capacity, the residual entropy cannot be dissipated.
 This accumulated ``heat'' triggers chaotic fluctuations that physically \textbf{``shatter''} existing causal rules, providing a first-principles explanation for catastrophic forgetting and the explosive instability observed in dense models \cite{kirkpatrick2017overcoming, french1999catastrophic}.